 This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Pension Refund.
 This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

-If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.
+If you do not meet the pension eligibility criteria and live outside the EU or UK, you may be eligible for a pension refund 24 months after your last contribution.

 Use our free eligibility check to claim your Pension Refund